-Try increasing the post limit on the plugin’s Settings page to be 15-20 higher than the number of posts you are trying to display.
+Try increasing the post limit on the plugin’s Settings page to be 10-15 higher than the number of posts you are trying to display.
 The maximum post limit varies depending on how much data is associated with your posts, but it’s usually around 100.

 #3 – Your Facebook page may have restrictions on it

 The feed you’re trying to display has to be a publicly accessible page or an open group.
 If your page has any restrictions on it (age or location) then it means that users are forced to sign into Facebook in order to view your page.
 This isn’t desirable for most pages as it means that it isn’t accessible by people who don’t have a Facebook account and that your page can’t be crawled and indexed by search engines.

 An easy way to determine whether your page is set to public is to make sure you’re signed out of your Facebook account and then try to visit your page.
 If Facebook forces you to sign in to view your page then it has a restriction on it.

 You can remove any restrictions by logging into your Facebook account and going to the Settings for your page.
 You can then remove any Country Restrictions and Age restrictions (see screenshot).
 Once removed this will allow the Custom Facebook Feed plugin to access and display your posts.

 #5 – Your Facebook page or group may not have any posts in it

 If your page or group is fairly new then it may not actually have an eligible posts that the plugin can display.
 Notifications such as ‘__ changed the cover photo’ or ‘__ created a group’ are filtered out and aren’t displayed.